Prasad2531/Prasad2531/README.md

 <br>

-- 💬 Currently working on Backend Development using Java
+- 💬 Currently taking courses in the domain of Machine Learning, Web Technologies and Algorithms!
 - 📫 Reach me at **prasadsp2001@gmail.com**
-- 🎓 Pune Institute of Computer Technology</a>
+- 🎓 University of Southern California</a>

 <br>
   <p align="left"> <img